CSA-OCP-GER/unicorn/challenges.istio.5.sm-insights.md

 ## Enable Kiali ##

-> If you have installed Istio with the "DEFAULT" profile, you need to do the following steps.
-Otherwise (profile "DEMO"), Kiali is already installed and ready to use.
+> Because we installed Istio with the profile "DEMO", Kiali is already installed and ready to use.
 Just move on to **Access Kiali**

 As mentioned above, Kiali is a new solution that is designed especially for Istio.
 It can answer the following questions: